-This tutorial would explain various ways of COUNTIF function in LibreOffice Calc which can be used to count strings, numbers from a cell, range, rows, columns etc.
+This tutorial will explain various ways of COUNTIF function in LibreOffice Calc can be used to count strings, numbers from a cell, range, rows, columns etc.

 COUNTIF Function – Syntax

 Returns the count of rows or columns that meet the criteria.

 The below example returns the count of 20 in the range A1:A7.
 In this below example, number 20 is present twice in the range.
 Thus the result is 2.

 You can also specify 20 as a cell reference.
 The result would be similar.
 COUNTIF would try to count the value specified in cell D1.

 Count Numbers with Operators

 COUNTIF also can count using logical operators.
 It can count the number of rows and columns which satisfy the greater than and less than conditions.

 In the above example, if we need to count the number of rows with values greater than 20, use the formula below.
 Note that the greater than operator should be used as a string (i.e., double quotes).

 COUNTIF(A1:A7,">20") as well, which would give the same result.